 All of us owe a duty of loyalty to the Company.
-Our association with the Company must be our primary business association and take precedence over any other employment or business affiliation we may have.
-We may not hold any position, whether paid or unpaid, with any other organization, whether for-profit or charitable, that would be in competition with the Company or conflict with their responsibilities to the Company.
-Sensitive or nonpublic information regarding business of the Company may not be shared with anyone unless there is a legitimate business reason to do so.
+Our employment with the Company must be our primary business association and take precedence over any other employment or business affiliation we may have.
+Schwab personnel may not hold any position, whether paid or unpaid, with any other organization, whether for-profit or charitable, that would be in competition with the Company or conflict with their responsibilities to the Company.
+Sensitive or nonpublic information regarding business of the Company may not be shared with anyone unless there is a legitimate business reason to do so and any required procedures or policies that govern disclosures are followed.